Obudu Plateau: Climate

 The climate on the Obudu Plateau is comparatively cold.
 The plateau experiences a semi-temperate climate, with temperatures going between 26 °C and 32 °C during the dry season of November to January.
 The rainy season in June to September is colder with temperature lows of between 4 °C and 10 °C recorded.
 The plateau receives heavy and abundant rainfall during the rainy season.
-A total of 4,200 millimeters of rainfall is received on the plateau between April and November.
+A total of 4,200 mm of rainfall is received on the plateau between April and November.
 Orographic activity is a factor contributing to the heavy rainfall.
 Clouds coming into southern Nigeria from the Atlantic Ocean drop their moisture content onto the plateau as the barrier of the Sankwala mountains forces the cloud upward and the resulting rapid cooling is followed by heavy rainfall on the plateau.

 History

 The Sankwala mountain ranges were first explored in 1949 by McCaughley, a Scottish rancher who camped out in the mountains for a month, before returning with Hugh Jones – a fellow rancher who, in 1951, together with Crawfeild developed a cattle ranch on the plateau known as the Obudu Cattle Ranch.
 Although the ranch has been through troubles since, it has very recently been rehabilitated to its former glory by the South African Protea hotel chain.

 A cable car transport network takes visitors from the foot of the mountain to the top of the plateau.
 An airstrip is located at the foot of the plateau for visitors reaching the plateau by air from other parts of the world.